 Is Selling Crafts on Etsy Worth It?
 Here’s MY Two Cents…

-Now I know what you may be thinking…Why should you take advice from an unsuccessful seller, right?
-That’s understandable – but there’s that old maxim that says “Failure/experience is the best teacher” So I’m willing to share my experiences and let you draw your own conclusions.
+What’s that old maxim that says “Failure/experience is the best teacher” ?
+So I’m willing to share my experiences and let you draw your own conclusions.

 👍Pros: Low Overhead Cost